iagobanov/gitops-files/cluster.md

     - `gotk-sync.yaml` - This file defines the synchronization configuration for the Flux GitRepository and Kustomization resources in "cluster-demo".
 It specifies the target GitHub repository, the branch to sync, and the path to the Kustomize configuration for both the Applications and Add-ons folders.

 2. `kustomization.yaml` - This file is a Kustomize configuration file that lists the resources to be included when applying the Flux configuration for "cluster-demo".
 It references the flux-system/gotk-components.yaml and flux-system/gotk-sync.yaml files.

+3. `infra.yaml` - This file is a Kustomization resource definition for Flux, responsible for configuring how Flux deploys and manages the manifests present in the ./gitops/add-ons directory of the connected Git repository.

+4. `apps.yaml` - The apps.yaml file is a Kustomization resource definition for Flux, responsible for configuring how Flux deploys and manages the manifests present in the ./gitops/applications directory of the connected Git repository.

 With this understanding of the Clusters folder and flux-system subfolder, you can better manage multi-cluster environments using Flux.
 You can create a separate folder for each of your Kubernetes clusters and maintain cluster-specific Flux configurations in their respective directories.
 This approach ensures that each cluster's Flux setup is properly version-controlled and tailored to the cluster's specific requirements.